mongodb/docs/source/includes/upgrade-path-onprem-upgrade.rst

      - 1. Upgrade from |onprem| 2.0.x to version 3.4.x.
 For the specific
           upgrade path for your version, refer to :v3.4:`v3.4 upgrade documentation </tutorial/nav/upgrade-application>`.

+       #. .. include:: /includes/3.6-upgrade-check.rst

+          For more information, see :ref:`data-migration-status`.

        #.
 Use this tutorial to upgrade from |onprem| 3.4.x to version
           3.6+.